-The Company values its cash at bank and in-hand at cost plus accrued interest, which the Company believes approximates their market value.
-The Company considers only those investments which are highly liquid, readily convertible into cash and that mature within three months from the date of purchase to be cash.
+The Company values its cash and cash equivalents at cost plus accrued interest, which the Company believes approximates their market value.
+The Company considers only those investments which are highly liquid, readily convertible into cash and that mature within three months from the date of purchase to be cash equivalents.